Buying a home away from home

 Weigh the pros and cons

 If you can afford it, buying a second home can be a good decision and a good investment to boot.
 But before you jump in, be sure to factor in the time and costs involved.
-One of our financial professional will be happy to help you consider how it may affect your overall financial well-being and plans for retirement.
+One of our financial advisors will be happy to help you consider how it may affect your overall financial well-being and plans for retirement.